BFerriss/BH-Noise-Calculations/README.md

 Beacon Hill noise calculations and maps

 1. "noise calculation" file  include code to process and analyze raw noise data (db) collected from noise meters.
-2. "app" file includes code to create a map of LDN and LEQ values and publish on
+2. "app" file includes code to create and publish a Shiny map with LDN and LEQ values

 Information for this project can be found at https://beaconhillseattlenoise.org/